ahhyanb/pete-thinkful/README.md

-# Pete Thinkful
+# Pete Thinkful Portfolio

-This is Pete Thinkful's online profile page.
+This is Pete Thinkful's online portfolio, showcasing his artwork and providing contact information for collaborations.

-You will find more information on Pete Thinkful here.

-On the webiste, are samples of his previous work and his contact information.

-Please reach out to him directly.

-This webpage was created by Ryan Bartolome, a Chegg Skills Student.
+## About

+Learn about Pete Thinkful, an artist based in Denver, Colorado, his background, and artistic interests.

+## Portfolio

+Explore Pete's artwork, including images and descriptions of each piece.

+## Contact

+Get in touch with Pete for collaborations or inquiries through his social media profiles.

+---

+For more information, visit Pete Thinkful's website.